plentymarkets/plentyshop-pwa/index.md

   - title: Progressive Web App
     details: Offer your shop as a downloadable app with offline functionality
   - title: State-of-the-Art Development
-    details: Built with VueJS 3, NuxtJS 3, TailwindCSS, and Vue Storefront UI 2
+    details: Built with VueJS 3, NuxtJS 3, TailwindCSS, and Storefront UI 2
   - title: Lightning-Fast Online Shop
     details: Provide the best online shopping experience with optimised web vitals and server-side rendering
 ---